Syllabus for Math 123 (Introduction to

 one or two three-ring binders with a section containing a

-copy of this syllabus together with the course schedule, a section containing
+copy of this syllabus together with the course schedule and tutor schedule, a

-the class exercises, a section containing the textbook (optional) and the
+section containing the class exercises, a section containing the textbook

-appendices (required), a section containing the exercise sets (required) and
+(required) and the appendices (required), a section containing the exercise

-answers to odd-numbered exercises (optional), and a section containing SPSS
+sets (required) and answers to odd-numbered exercises (optional), and a section

-need to use these binders every day in class and will be allowed to use these
+students will need to use these binders every day in class and will be allowed

-three-ring binders for exams, they should be kept up-to-date and complete;
+to use these three-ring binders for exams, they should be kept up-to-date and

-also, many of the exercises assigned both in and out of class will refer back
+complete; also, many of the exercises assigned both in and out of class will

 ·